jasonjoh/o365-vcftool/README.md

 # Microsoft Graph Office 365 VCF Import/Export Sample

-This Ruby on Rails sample shows how to use the [Contacts API](https://docs.microsoft.com/graph/outlook-contacts-concept-overview).
+This Ruby on Rails sample shows how to use the [Contacts API](https://docs.microsoft.com/graph/outlook-contacts-concept-overview) to work with personal contacts.

 ## Required software